 In the real world, unfortunately, there almost certainly isn't a CMDB.
 Therefore, the system manager should start the organisation on the path to CMDB implementation -- which, by the way, will almost certainly require severe penalties for any staff who make changes without entering it in the CMDB.

-With or without the CMDB, all-encompassing and daily audits are a critical tool.
+With or without the CMDB, all-encompassing and daily audits are

 Then, at least once a day, a quick audit of the network and system configuration should be made to detect any changes or out-of-specification configurations or measurements.
 For example, the NetMRI tool from Netcordia can find and document changes in network topology and in the configuration of network elements.
 It can also run scripts to discover incompatible configuration changes.
 Similar tools are available for servers and other system components.
 The key idea is to find configuration changes before they interact with subsequent failures to create a major meltdown.
 Even if their impact is not recognised immediately, documenting the change will help troubleshooters when a problem occurs.